Jacobs Turf Atlanta — Soil-First Lawn Care in Atlanta, GA

 A topdressing, before & after.

-Professor's note — This is the treatment I get genuinely excited about.
+Will's note — This is the treatment I get genuinely excited about.
 It works magic on struggling lawns and makes already-good grass look flat-out unbelievable.
 But it's a program, not a rescue — one application won't undo a decade of compaction.
 Two or three, timed with aeration, will change the lawn you thought you were stuck with.

-Deep Dive · Service 03 · Our fall flagship
+Deep Dive · Service 03

 Aeration & seeding, explained.

-This is the big one.
 From September into late November we rebuild lawns from the seedbed up: aerate hard, lay a bed of screened compost, and seed with a custom cool-season blend bred to shrug off Atlanta summers.
 Done right, in the right window, it is the single most transformative thing you can do for a lawn.

 Why fall